tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 The essence of Bulletproofs is its inner-product algorithm originally presented by Groth [[13]] and then further refined by Bootle et al. [[12]].
 The algorithm provides an argument of knowledge (proof) of two binding vector Pedersen Commitments<sup>[def][pc~]</sup> that satisfy a given inner-product relation, which is of independent interest (not related).
 Bulletproofs builds on these techniques, which yield communication efficient zero-knowledge proofs, but offer a further replacement for the inner product argument that reduces overall communication by a factor of three. ([[1]], [[29]])

-Mimblewimble is a block chain designed for confidential transactions.
+[Mimblewimble](../../protocols/mimblewimble-1/sources/PITCHME.link.md) is a blockchain designed for confidential transactions.
 The essence is that a Pedersen commitment to $ 0 $ can be viewed as an Elliptic Curve Digital Signature Algorithm (ECDSA) public key, and that for a valid confidential transaction the difference between outputs, inputs, and transaction fees must be $ 0 $.
 A *prover* constructing a confidential transaction can therefore sign the transaction with the difference of the outputs and inputs as the public key.
 This enables a greatly simplified blockchain in which all spent transactions can be pruned and new nodes can efficiently validate the entire blockchain without downloading any old and spent transactions.
-The block chain consists only of block-headers, remaining UTXOs with their range proofs and an unprunable transaction kernel per transaction.
-Mimblewimble also allows transactions to be aggregated before being committed to the block chain. [[1]]
+The blockchain consists only of block-headers, remaining UTXOs with their range proofs and an unprunable transaction kernel per transaction.
+Mimblewimble also allows transactions to be aggregated before being committed to the blockchain. [[1]]